jonathan9879/final-project/README.md

 - Referencia 2
 - Concepto complementario 1
 - Concepto complementario 2

+## Conclusions
+After doing an Exploratory Data Analysis some key insights include:
+- There is a clear negative trend in total balance.
+- Sum of expenses and incomes per quaerter goes in cycles.
+One quarter there is a heavy positive trend, the next quarter there is a heavy negative trend.
+- Expenses are heavily centralised and in most cases fluctuate between 5 and 15 euros.
+- Expenses involving restaurants are bigger than expenses involving supermarkets.
+Steps to undo this trend are necessary.
+- A proof of concept chatbot was finished and seems useful to better inform oneself of the current financial situation.

 Technologies used for this project include: Python, Pandas, Matplotlib, Tableau, Google SQL database, DialogFlow, Google Actions, Flask, Ngrok, Jupyter Lab.